We will pick you up from your hotel in La Paz city starting from 06:45 a.m.. We will begin the tour at 07:30 a.m.

 First, you will visit Copacabana church, where the Candelaria Virgin also known as Morena Virgin is kept.
 This imponent basilica was completed in 1640 and is visited by thousands of pilgrims each year.
 You will walk the small streets of the town and visit the local market where you can buy the famous pasankallas, the sweet andean popcorn.

-In the afternoon you will travel to the city of Puno.
+In the afternoon you will return to La Paz.

 The tour includes: